-Unscrew and remove the long cross shaft retaining pin using a 5mm hex key.
+Unscrew and remove the long cross shaft retaining pin with a 5mm hex key.

-NOTE: The long cross shaft retaining pin is the pin located exactly one quarter turn of the differential from the 'C' clip access window.
+The long cross shaft retaining pin is the pin located exactly one quarter turn of the differential from the 'C' clip access window (Figure 29.).
 Rotate the differential using the drive flange.